 -Dr. Andrew Jones, DVM

 A species-appropriate diet for dogs is basically raw, meaty bones.
 Yes, raw.
 You can also feed raw egg, organ meat, and fish body oil a couple times a week.
 It’s really that simple!
 Add enzymes and probiotics when your dog or cat starts a raw diet.
 This helps get their bodies in shape to better digest raw food.
 Once their carnivore ability really kicks in, you wonâ€™t need to do this unless your pet is sick or old.
-Feed two to three percent of your pet’s body weight daily (once per day) of roughly equal parts bone and meat (really you need more meat than bone so if you are unsure please obtain a consultation).
+Feed two to three percent of your pet’s body weight daily (once per day) of roughly equal parts bone and meat (really you need more meat than bone so if you are unsure please obtain a consultation or take my audio course that will give you ALL you need to know how to do this.
 The raw bone with the meat keeps the natural calcium/phosphorus balance.

 Try to relax as you make this change.
 Remember that a “complete and balanced” meal is a great marketing tactic that does not exist in reality.5 Balance happens over time by feeding your pet a variety of the good food it needs to thrive.